Maldives

 “Vegan mac” sandwich.

-Dealing with the effects of climate change has been the Maldivian government’s first priority, and they’ve done so with a multi-pronged approach.
-To raise awareness of the threat that rising sea levels pose to the Maldivian islands, in 2009, President Nasheed held the first-ever underwater cabinet meeting.
-Fourteen ministers used scuba equipment to attend the meeting, using hand signals to communicate, and underwater slates to sign a document asking for countries to cut their carbon dioxide emissions.
 More recently, the Maldivian government has begun to import sand from Bangladesh to aid in the construction of artificial islands.
 For example, Hulhumalé, built 2 meters above sea level near the capital Malé, already has a population of 50,000 and could accommodate up to 200,000 in the future.
-They’re also planning the Maldives Floating City (MFC), a floating island city also near Malé, in the shape of honeycomb hexagons that resemble coral.
-But they know these efforts may not be enough to hang on to their land, so they’re simultaneously preparing for Maldivians to be among the first climate refugees in the history of our planet by buying land in Australia, so that people can make the transition with dignity when the time comes.
+They’re also planning the Maldives Floating City (MFC), an ambitious floating island city also near Malé, in the shape of honeycomb hexagons that resemble coral.
+But they know these heroic efforts may not be enough to hang on to their land, so they’re simultaneously preparing for the worst-case scenario: Maldivians becoming among the first climate refugees in the history of our planet.
+They’re buying land in Australia, so that people can make the transition with dignity when the time comes.
+It’s both pragmatic and heartbreaking.

 Anemones and anemone fish.

-We’ve been lucky enough to find a sea turtle during several of our snorkeling sessions, but today we decided to take a boat to an area that is known for its high concentration of turtles.
-Bea had a pet turtle growing up and is very fond of these animals, so she can’t pass up an opportunity to spend even more time with them.
 Turtles like to feed on sea grass, and the lagoon we went to has an extra-tasty grassy bottom that attracts many turtles.
+It’s like a turtle restaurant, if you will.
 Sure enough, as soon as we got in the water, we spotted one.
 And then another one, and another one.
-We saw juvenile turtles, a humongous adult, and everything in between.
-Five of the seven species of sea turtles can be seen in the Maldives, and we saw several of them.
-We were advised by our guide to keep a respectful distance, to avoid touching or disturbing the turtles.
-But at one point, a turtle showed no fear, coming up for air right next to Bea and then ducking under her to come up again on her other side.
-Bea just floated and grinned, enjoying the whole experience.
+We saw juvenile turtles still learning to navigate, a humongous adult that had to be at least 50 years old, and everything in between.
+Five of the seven species of sea turtles can be seen in the Maldives, and we saw several different species today.
+We were specifically advised by our guide to keep a respectful distance and to avoid touching or disturbing the turtles in any way.
+But at one particularly special point, a turtle showed no fear whatsoever, coming up for air right next to Bea and then playfully ducking under her to come up again on her other side.
+Bea just floated there and grinned widely, enjoying every second of the whole experience.
+Her inner child was very happy.

 This huge green sea turtle is about a meter long.